MachineGnostics/machinegnostics.io/docs/contact.md

 ## Community Spotlight

-Biweekly, we publish informative articles that break down Machine Gnostics concepts and share them with the data science, engineering, and research community.
+Biweekly, we publish informative articles that break down Machine Gnostics concepts and share them with the data science and research community.
 We are also open to writing collaborations and new ideas—if you’d like to contribute or suggest a topic, let us know!

 ---